bigcommerce/dev-docs/docs/api-docs/tax/tax-properties.md

 <!-- type: tab-end -->

-The response provides an `id` for each tax property.
-Use the `id` to get, update, or delete a specific tax property.

 ### Update tax properties

-You may update a tax property's `code`, `display_name`, and `description`.
-This updates only fields that you specify.
+You can update a tax property's `code`, `display_name`, and `description`.
+The request updates only fields that you specify.

 <!--
 type: tab